Buster Edwards: Great Train Robbery

-The Great Train gang intercepted the Glasgow–London mail train in Buckinghamshire in the early hours of 8 August 1963.
-After tampering with the track-side signal lights, they stopped the train at Sears Crossing and moved the engine and high-value carriage to Bridego Bridge, near Cheddington, and they escaped with £2,600,000 of used banknotes (£ today).
-The driver, Jack Mills, was beaten over the head and suffered from related complications for the rest of his life—opinion is divided as to whether the injury was a factor in his death.
+The Great Train gang intercepted the Glasgow-London mail train in Buckinghamshire in the early hours of 8 August 1963.
+After tampering with the track-side signal lights, they stopped the train at Sears Crossing and moved the engine and high-value carriage to Bridego Bridge, near Cheddington, escaping with £2,600,000 of used banknotes (the equivalent of £ today).
+The driver, Jack Mills, was beaten over the head and suffered from related complications for the rest of his life: opinion is divided as to whether the injury was a factor in his death.
 The gang's temporary hideout at Leatherslade Farm was quickly found.
-Most of the gang were captured, tried, and imprisoned, but Edwards evaded arrest with his £150,000 share of the stolen money.
+Most of the gang were captured, tried and imprisoned, but Edwards evaded arrest with his £150,000 share of the stolen money.

 Edwards and another gang member, Bruce Reynolds, took their families to Mexico.
-The money ran out, and Edwards's family became homesick, so he negotiated his return to England in 1966.
+The money ran out, and Edwards' family became homesick, so he negotiated his return to England in 1966.
 He was arrested and sentenced to 15 years in jail.

 Later life

 Edwards spent nine years in prison.
 After his early release in 1975, he ran a flower stall outside Waterloo station in London.
 He gave interviews to writer Piers Paul Read, persuading him to write in his 1978 book The Train Robbers that the robbery was led by German commando Otto Skorzeny, and that Edwards was the person responsible for hitting Jack Mills.
 Edwards later retracted these claims.

 Buster, a film about his role in the Great Train Robbery, was made in 1988, with Edwards played by Phil Collins.
 Buster Edwards can be seen making a cameo appearance in the film Buster alongside Phil Collins' wife Jill in the scene in which Buster and June land in Mexico, he and Jill walk out of the airport in front of Buster and June Edwards.

-Theft by Dexter Fletcher

-In 1991, Edwards was the victim of a theft, albeit of a more mundane nature.
-On 15 June, at about 3pm, British actor Dexter Fletcher ran along Mepham Street and scooped up two bunches of nasturtiums valued at £5 from Edwards's stall.
-Edwards declined to chase Fletcher for fear of leaving his stall unattended.
-Fletcher was seen to run off on to York Road with the flowers.
-Edwards reported the theft to the police, identifying his assailant as being, "That lad out of The Rachel Papers".
-Fletcher was unlucky in the timing of his theft because Edwards had seen the film for the first time only days before.
-Fletcher was arrested and charged with theft.
-The following week Fletcher appeared at Horseferry Road Magistrates' Court and pleaded guilty.
-He was given a conditional discharge for twelve months and ordered to pay £30 costs.
-In mitigation, Fletcher said that the flowers were for his girlfriend and Press Gang co-star Julia Sawalha, but that he had lost his cash card and was unable to obtain funds to pay for the flowers.
-Fletcher subsequently apologised to Edwards and compensated him for the flowers.